I am happy to share with you feedback from both colleagues and customers:

 — Kerry Arent, Senior Vice President Human Resources, Appvion, Inc.

 Bob Emiliani is an original thinker in the Lean world.
-His provocative and enlightening books are cutting new ground in what it means to be a truly Lean organization – in a world of what Bob would call “fake Lean.”
+His provocative and enlightening books are cutting new ground in what it means to be a truly Lean organization.
 We use his books regularly as pre-reading with our clients.

 — Brian Maskell, President, BMA Inc. and author of Practical Lean Accounting